 - Checking locks: Checking to make sure things are locked multiple times

-- Checking stoves, light switches, faucets, etc: Need to confirm that everything is off even after checking multiple times or asking others.
+- Checking stoves, light switches, faucets, etc: Need to confirm that everything is off even after checking multiple times or asking others

-- Checking related to harming self or others: Needing to make sure that you are not acting on impulsive or aggressive thoughts.
+- Checking related to harming self or others: Needing to make sure that you are not acting on impulsive or aggressive thoughts

-- Checking for mistakes: Rereading and redoing the same thing multiple times to confirm that a mistake was not made.
+- Checking for mistakes: Rereading and redoing the same thing multiple times to confirm that a mistake was not made

-- Checking related to body/health: Checking your body out or checking your temperature to make sure you aren’t sick.
+- Checking related to body/health: Checking your body out or checking your temperature to make sure you aren’t sick

 Checking OCD Symptoms

-OCD symptoms tend to focus around obsessions and compulsions.
+OCD symptoms focus around obsessions and compulsions.
 These symptoms play a role in the creation and maintenance of anxiety and fear.
 People with checking OCD may struggle with intrusive thoughts regarding fears and safety.
 This applies to checking compulsions, as well as the behaviors that are created to reduce the related anxiety and fears or decrease risk to themselves or others.
 This can play a distinctive role in sexually intrusive thoughts in OCD.

 Checking OCD obsessions can include:2,4,5